tasdikrahman/tasdikrahman.me/_posts/2017-05-06-Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1.md

 ## Do you even read comics?

 Kiddin.
 Between, I love reading [Calvin and Hobbes](http://www.calvinandhobbes.co.uk/).
 It's something which I keep re-reading their well worn collections, maybe for the n-th time.
-The thing which keeps me hooked to it maybe the blunt truthfullness of strip.
+The thing which keeps me hooked to it maybe the blunt truthfulness of strip.

 Haven't read any?